galenhuntington/hpre/README.md

    import           Data.Set (Set)
 ```

-(A future language extension will allow `qualified` to be written
+(A language extension is in the works to allow `qualified` to be
-after the module name, which somewhat obviates this.)
+written after the module name, which somewhat obviates this.)

 Meanwhile, qualification seems an unnecessary feature.
 It is rare
 that one wants to use `as` _un_&#xfeff;qualified.
 No other language I